scoowin/tic_tac_toe_multiplayer_sockets/README.md

 # Multiplayer browser based tic_tac_toe

 This is a realtime multiplayer tic_tac_toe browser based game.
-It is name using nodejs environment using express for server and socket.io for websockets. \
+It is name using nodejs environment using express for server and socket.io for websockets.
+It uses bootstrap for styling and jQuery for scripting frontend. \

 ## How to run project